 Other Colors of Noise

-In addition to white, pink, and red (or Brown) noise, different pitch manipulations give you different colors.
-For example:
+In addition to white, pink, and red (or Brown) noise, different pitch manipulations give you different colors:

 - GRAY noise makes the lower end of the frequency spectrum more powerful than the middle and the higher end, but it also allows the higher frequencies to maintain some of their power.
 The result is a fairly pleasant, even noise-resembling, rumbling of a thunderstorm in the distance.